yommexg/energy-funding-service-social-feed-mobile-app/README.md

 - Use the app on iOS simulator, Android emulator, or physical device.
 - Register a new user via the Register screen.
 - Login with existing credentials.
+(Case Sensitive).
 - Browse the aggregated social media feed with infinite scroll.
-- Toggle between dark and light themes based on system settings.
+- Toggle between dark and light themes based on system device settings.

 ---